Toning Up for Your Boudoir Photo Shoot: A Complete Guide

 You cannot out-exercise a poor diet.
 The most effective way to lean out and tone up is to focus on protein and nutritious whole foods with lots of fiber.

-How to Eat for Maximum Results:
+How to Eat to Maximize Your Results:

-- Count Macros, Not Calories – The best place to start with diet is a macro calculator.
+• Count Macros, Not Calories – The best place to start with diet is a macro calculator.
 This will help you establish a daily target for your proteins, carbs, and fats.

-- Protein First – Aim for 1g of protein per pound of body weight daily.
+• Protein First – Aim for 1g of protein per pound of body weight daily.
 This builds muscle and helps burn fat.

-- When in Doubt, Think of a Nutrition Label as a Warning Label – Foods without packaging or labels are usually the most nutritious.
+• When in Doubt, Think of a Nutrition Label as a Warning Label – Foods without packaging or labels are usually the most nutritious.
 The core of a healthy diet is typically found at the perimeter of the grocery store.

-- If you’re vegan or vegetarian, protein intake will take more planning since plant sources don’t provide complete amino acid profiles.
+• If you’re vegan or vegetarian, protein intake will take more planning since plant sources don’t provide complete amino acid profiles.
 Consider working with a nutritionist to ensure you’re meeting your needs.

 Why Protein Matters for Leaning Out